CHERIN-SV/CHERIN_6912ADF27942461B7F946B04160B0734/README.md

 Solution Architecture & Workflow

 1. User enters city name in the search bar.

-2.
-3. API Request: The frontend sends an API request to OpenWeather API to fetch weather data.
+2. API Request: The frontend sends an API request to OpenWeather API to fetch weather data.

-4.
-5. Display Weather Data: The received data is processed and displayed, including temperature, humidity, and weather conditions.
+3. Display Weather Data: The received data is processed and displayed, including temperature, humidity, and weather conditions.

-6.
-7. Weather Icons: Based on conditions, appropriate weather icons are shown.
+4. Weather Icons: Based on conditions, appropriate weather icons are shown.

-8.
-9. Map Integration: The Google Maps API fetches the city’s coordinates and displays its location.
+5. Map Integration: The Google Maps API fetches the city’s coordinates and displays its location.

-10.
-11. City Images: The application fetches and displays images related to the searched city.
+6. City Images: The application fetches and displays images related to the searched city.

-12.
-13. Interactive Quiz: Users can engage in a fun weather-related quiz below the dashboard.
+7. Interactive Quiz: Users can engage in a fun weather-related quiz below the dashboard.

-14.
-15. Error Handling: If an invalid city is entered, a proper error message is displayed.
+8. Error Handling: If an invalid city is entered, a proper error message is displayed.

-16.
-17. Modular JavaScript: Clean, reusable modules for weather fetching, theming, image sliders, quiz logic, and map control.
+9. Modular JavaScript: Clean, reusable modules for weather fetching, theming, image sliders, quiz logic, and map control.

-18.
-19. Visual Enhancements: Elegant transitions, SVG animations, motion-based weather backgrounds, and custom icons elevate UX.
+10. Visual Enhancements: Elegant transitions, SVG animations, motion-based weather backgrounds, and custom icons elevate UX.

-20.
-21. Precipitation Table: Displays rain and snow accumulation data with interactive visualization and legend.
+11. Precipitation Table: Displays rain and snow accumulation data with interactive visualization and legend.

-22.
-23. Temperature Converter: One-click conversion between Celsius and Fahrenheit units.
+12. Temperature Converter: One-click conversion between Celsius and Fahrenheit units.

-24.
-25. Responsive Rendering: Auto-adjusts layout using Tailwind and media queries.
+13. Responsive Rendering: Auto-adjusts layout using Tailwind and media queries.
-26.
-Below is a basic architecture diagram:

 ________________________________________

 Feasibility & Challenges